TheJessieKirk/jam_fallout_3/JXPDunwichBuildingCutContent/JXPDunwichBuildingCutContent Readme.txt

     While the Updated Unofficial Patch does this, the note used does not resemble the actual sketch and continues to use a temporary stand-in note.

-    This mod is 100% compatible with the Updated Unofficial Patch if you use it.

                                  4. RATIONALE

     If you use the Updated Unofficial Patch, the note should resemble the